 But with the latter, you gain longer-term employee retention and improved skills and knowledge.
 Employee development and his subsequent career development also help you to avoid the time-consuming and costly process of sourcing, recruiting, and onboarding new hires so they perform to your standards.

 Letting someone go just to launch a new recruiting process is a hard pill to swallow, especially in IT where talents are hard to get.

-In other words, development opportunities offer a win-win scenario for your employees and your business.
+In other words, training and development opportunities offer a win-win scenario for your employees and your business.
 If you build your employee development program on top of your strategic needs, you’re going to end up with a workforce that is perfectly aligned with your standards.